redhat-ai-dev/ai-lab-template/documentation/app/audio-to-text/index.md

 ## **Deployable Application**

-This AI Software Template will create a web application that utilizes the [ggerganov/whisper.cpp](https://huggingface.co/ggerganov/whisper.cpp) model to transform audio files into text.
+This AI Software Template creates a web application that utilizes the [ggerganov/whisper.cpp](https://huggingface.co/ggerganov/whisper.cpp) model to transform audio files into text.

 !!! info